LOL-LLC/tip-jar/README.md

 `<Annoying disclaimers>`

-Sending anything to those wallets is a donation is voluntary and there should be no mistake: there is no service, coin, or privilege that comes from sending it.
+Sending anything to those wallets is a donation and as such is voluntary.
+There should be no mistake: there is no service, coin, or privilege that comes from sending funds there.

-Unfortunately that address wont be able to accept donations from any countries sanctioned by the USA.
+Unfortunately those addresses wont be able to accept donations from any countries sanctioned by the USA.
 It's a wonderful sentiment, but please don't send since it may do more harm than good.

 `</Annoying disclaimers>`